Long-Tail Learning with Foundation Model: Heavy Fine-Tuning Hurts: Efficient and Accurate Long-Tail Learning

-\paragraph{Test-time ensembling can improve the generalization.} In the context of deep neural networks (DNNs), it is well-established that applying random perturbations to each input can lead to improved generalization.
-This principle is particularly crucial for Vision Transformers, where an image is divided into multiple patches, potentially resulting in the segmentation of continuous patterns into different patches.
-In this paper, we propose an enhancement to generalization by aggregating the predictions from a set of perturbed versions of the input image.
+It is well-established that applying random perturbations to each input can lead to improved generalization \citep{sun2020test,wang2021tent,zhou2023ods}.
+This principle may also be useful for the Transformer-based foundation model, where an image is divided into multiple patches, potentially resulting in the segmentation of continuous patterns into different patches.
+To further enhance the generalization robustness, we propose to aggregate the predictions from a set of perturbed versions of the input.
 Formally, given a test data point $\boldsymbol{x}$, its predicted logits $\vz$ are obtained by averaging the predictions from $M$ perturbed versions:

 Here, $\alpha_i(\boldsymbol{x})$ represents different perturbed versions of $\boldsymbol{x}$.
-In practice, we employ different image cropping positions as these perturbations (see \cref{sec:tte} for further details).
 This approach helps mitigate bias introduced by image cropping.
-We term this technique \textit{test-time ensembling} (TTE), and it can be seamlessly integrated into existing frameworks with minimal computational overhead.
+Due to the page limit, we present the algorithm procedure in \Cref{sec:tte}.
+We term this technique \textit{test-time ensembling} (TTE), and it can be integrated with small computational overhead to enhance performance.